...

 Physical Security

 Technical safeguards on the software side are only part of the picture.
 Physical access to the computers themselves matters too.
 Server rooms or closets should be locked.
 Workstations should not be left unattended with screens unlocked.
 Decommissioned computers need to have their drives wiped or physically destroyed before disposal.
-Patient data that remains on a discarded hard drive is a HIPAA violation waiting to be discovered.

 Frequently Asked Questions